ilios/user-guide/courses-and-sessions/sessions/README.md

 # Sessions

 **DESCRIPTION** (see [Glossary](https://iliosproject.gitbook.io/ilios-user-guide/glossary#session)): A session refers to a section or unit of a course with specific attributes of type and content.
-Sessions may be represented as multiple or singular time and place "Offerings," or as Independent Learning units with an estimated duration of educational time.
-Sessions (generally Independent Learning Modules (ILM's) can be associated with a follow-up Session.
-This is known as "pre-work", since the first learning activities should be completed before the follow-up takes place.
+Sessions may be represented as multiple or singular time and place Offerings or as Independent Learning units with an estimated duration of educational time.
+Sessions (generally Independent Learning Modules (ILM's)) can be associated with a follow-up Session.
+These learning activities should be completed before the follow-up takes place, or by a specified Due Date and time.

 ### Session Attributes (all session types)